acenews/arccentury/_posts/2019-09-20-Protecting-the-last-female.md

 But life is cruel in OHOL and the drought took a toll on this family, leading to a famine that none of the Torres Family survived.
 An so, the bell rang, ending another Arc.
 ![image](/ace/images/Torres_bodyguard.jpg)

+Thank you, Chicken Batnana, for giving us the full story for the Torres Family.